mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Service.md

 ### Update a service

-The _:name_ in the URI must map to a service name and the request body must be a valid JSON Patch document which is applied to the resource.

 ```
 PATCH /v1/services/:name
 ```

+The _:name_ in the URI must map to a service name and the request body must be a JSON object which is interpreted as the new definition of the service.

 All standard service parameters can be modified.
 Refer to the [service](../Getting-Started/Configuration-Guide.md#service) documentation on